Stainburn, Cumbria

-Stainburn is a settlement and former civil parish about 7 miles from Whitehaven, now in the parish of Workington, in the Allerdale district, in the county of Cumbria, England.
+Stainburn is a settlement and former civil parish about 7 miles from Whitehaven, now in the parish of Workington, in the county of Cumbria, England.
 In 2018 the built-up area had an estimated population of 1705.
 Stainburn was also a ward, in 2011 the ward had a population of 1694.
-In 1961 the parish had a population of 246.
 Stainburn was on the A66 road until 20 December 2002 when it was bypassed.

 Amenities

-Stainburn has a pub called The Briery on Stainburn Road.
+Stainburn has a pub called The Briery ran by acclaimed Scottish chef Mark Greenaway on Stainburn Road.
 There was formerly a chapel that was probably about a quarter of a mile from the village but there are no remains.

 History

 The name "Stainburn" means 'Stony stream'.
 Stainburn was formerly a township in the parish of Workington, from 1866 Stainburn was a civil parish in its own right until 1 April 1934 when it was abolished and merged with Workington and Winscales parishes.
+In 1931, the last census before the parish was abolished, Stainburn had a population of 246.